SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 Limitations
 -----------
-The convertor expects the first parameter in each log message to be a pure string.
+The converter expects the first parameter in each log message to be a pure string.

 As String parameter can be passed in using as a variable using %s for example:
 Instead of: